UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 :::{.column}

 + Data 'flows' when data is passed from one process to another.
-+ In production, generally we do not see data flows in the context of a single process, instead we find multiple processes.
++ In production, generally, we do not see data flows in the context of a single process.
+Instead, we find multiple processes.
 + How do we pass data between processes that do not share memory?